BAE, EADS talks may spur more mergers

 Lazard, Evercore and Perella are advising EADS while Morgan Stanley and Goldman Sachs are with BAE.

-Among BAE's biggest shareholders is British-based Invesco Asset Management, which owns 13.02 percent and increased its stake last month.
-Its head of UK equities, Neil Woodford, is widely regarded as one of Britain's most powerful and best-performing fund managers.
+Among BAE's biggest shareholders is UK-based Invesco Asset Management, which owns 13.02 percent and increased its stake last month.
+Its head of UK equities, Neil Woodford, is widely regarded as one of the UK's most powerful and best-performing fund managers.

-(Additional reporting by Tim Hepher in Washington, Laurence Frost in Paris, Chris Vellacott in London and Maria Sheehan in Berlin.; Writing by Kate Holton and Andrew Callus; Editing by Alwyn Scott, Guy Faulconbridge, Greg Mahlich, Bernard Orr and Alex Richardson)
+(Additional reporting Andrea Shalal-Esa and Tim Hepher in Washington, Laurence Frost in Paris, Chris Vellacott in London and Victoria Bryan and Maria Sheehan in Berlin.; Writing by Kate Holton and Andrew Callus; Editing by Alwyn Scott, Guy Faulconbridge, Greg Mahlich and Bernard Orr)